 Drawing on the fields of literature, medicine, ecology, and environmental humanities, ENVIRONMENTAL CAUSES examines my own decades of illness and serendipitous episodes of healing amidst lupus, borderline personality disorder, anorexia, major depression, suicide attempts, drug addiction, and trauma from various kinds of abuse.
 Combining memoir, scholarship, reportage, and art, film, television, and literary criticism, the essays explore topics as diverse as Japanese bondage, the gradual opening of Arctic shipping lanes, the relationship between pandemics and deforestation, Twin Peaks, runway fashion, queer ecology, and the life and death of Anthony Bourdain.

-The book is divided into five sections: Health and Place, Health and Culture, Health and Power, Health and the Environmental Crisis, and Health and Middle Age.
+The book is divided into five sections on the intersection of health with place, culture, power, nature, and middle age.
 Essays swing from Florida’s sultry seaside towns to the frigid Canadian territory of Nunavut, from the personal to the political, from the individual to the global.
 Throughout, they consider the enthralling mystery that is healing: a mercurial process undergone again and again by the body and mind within a dazzling constellation of variables and other living creatures.